Robola1522/Portfolio/README.md

 Hi there!
 I'm **Robola152**, a young and motivated web developer with a strong focus on modern, responsive, and optimized websites.
 I love clean code, beautiful design, and turning ideas into reality with HTML, CSS, JavaScript, and more.

-> 🇺🇸 I love America – just putting it out there.

 ## 🚀 Features

 - Fully responsive design (mobile-first)